xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ### Build, flash and monitor

-Please refer to the screenshot above, build the project, flash device and monitor device.
+Please refer to the screenshot above, build the project, flash and monitor the device.
 1. Build Project. *Show Running Tasks* to see the progress while building the project.
 2. Flash device.
 Choose the right USB port, e.g., /dev/ttyACM0.
 3. Monitor device.
 You shall see the ESP32 device is connected to the WiFi as the screenshot shown below.